Fun Things to do in Lightning Ridge

 When: 7-2pm most days

-IGA supermarket was a fantastic surprise – well stocked with plenty of ready meals and salads that tasted great – it was one of the better supermarkets we found in outback NSW and really well priced too surprisingly.
+IGA supermarket was a fantastic surprise – well stocked with plenty of ready meals and salads that tasted great – it was one of the better supermarkets we found in outback NSW and well priced too surprisingly.
 We were happy to make use of the fabulous camp kitchen at our caravan park.

 Where: 33 Opal St